 Chawan - a hand-made cup

-Drinking from such a cup is like a small ritual.
+Drinking from such a cup takes the feeling of a ritual.
 You feel its weight in your hands, the warmth of the drink permeating the clay, and your thumb traces the uneven surface.
 It’s a gift that invites you to celebrate your morning tea or coffee as a moment of mindfulness, not just a quick caffeine boost.
 It’s the perfect minimalist addition to any interior, yet it’s also fully functional.

 - Unique handmade ceramic bowl, each piece is one-of-a-kind

-- It includes matcha bowl, whisk holder, bamboo whisk and tea scoop
+- Includes matcha bowl, whisk holder, bamboo whisk and tea scoop

 - Made from natural clay and sustainable bamboo materials

-- Includes complete 4-piece Japanese tea ceremony set for authentic matcha preparation
+- Includes complete four-piece Japanese tea ceremony set for authentic matcha preparation

 Linen bedding or tablecloth

 Linen is a material that becomes softer and more pleasant to the touch with each wash.
 Its natural creases are part of its charm.
-However, trying to iron it until it’s perfectly smooth would be contrary to its nature.
-Linen ages beautifully, and its subtle, natural colors bring peace and harmony to your bedroom or dining room in a modern Japanese house interior.
+Trying to iron it until it’s perfectly smooth would be contrary to its nature.
+Linen ages beautifully, and its subtle, natural colors bring peace and harmony to a bedroom or dining room.

-Sleeping in linen bedding is pure pleasure, especially in the summer.
+Sleeping in linen bedding is pure pleasure, especially in summer.
 The material breathes and is extremely skin-friendly.
-A linen tablecloth, in turn, gives even a simple meal a festive yet casual feel.
+A linen tablecloth gives even a simple meal a festive yet casual feel.
 It’s the perfect Japanese home gift that will allow anyone to find beauty in imperfection.

 - Made from 100% pure European flax linen and handcrafted by skilled artisans